ilegionpy/PythonProbabilityStatisticsandMachineLearning/README.md

-# PythonProbabilityStatisticsandMachineLearning
+# Python for Probability, Statistics, and Machine Learning
-Personal reporsitory where I can learn probability, statistic and ML with Python
+Pesonal reporsitory where I can learn probability, statistic and ML with Python